SPECIFICATIONS

 Discard the specified component.
 Follow local disposal regulations.

-1. NOTE: Make sure that a new turbocharger oil supply pipe and 4 new gaskets are installed.
+- NOTE: Make sure that a new turbocharger oil supply filter is

 Discard the specified component.
 Follow local disposal regulations.

-1. NOTE: Make sure that a new turbocharger oil supply filter is installed.
+- NOTE: Make sure that a new turbocharger oil drain tube is

 Discard the specified component.
 Follow local disposal regulations.

-1. NOTE: Make sure that a new turbocharger oil drain tube is installed.
-By not doing so, the turbocharger oil drain tube may leak and cause engine damage.
+are installed.
+By not doing so, the turbocharger oil drain tube may leak and

 Discard the specified component.
 Follow local disposal regulations.